Inflammation is a friendly warning.

 Your gut holds approximately 60 to 70 percent of your immune system, so it stands to reason that it would be a great place to reduce chronic inflammation.
 And if your gut is in bad shape, you can only imagine, that your immune system is in some serious trouble.
 Your gut microbiome is a game changer.
 Trillions of microbes live in us, we are their host.
 These bugs are part of us and healthy for us unless you allow inflammation into your systems.

-When you scan your body, as I do every month, it will pick up where your cells are starting to deteriorate and complain to you via deferred pain and inflammation.
+When you scan your body, as I do every month with a Quality Health Analyser, it will pick up where your cells are starting to deteriorate and complain to you via deferred pain and inflammation.

-A great way to start immediately is by taking a daily fresh liquid pre-and probiotic.
+A great way to start immediately is by taking a daily fresh liquid pre-and probiotics.
 Just make sure it’s high quality and alive.
-I make my own.
+I make my own Kombucha.

 When you can’t control inflammation through diet and exercise alone, try not to resort to anti-inflammatories as they damage your gut’s microbiome.
 I use “the product” as my next preferred choice.